 I bid you all a pleasant end to this very long first term, and a well deserved and restful break over the Christmas vacation.

-My name is James Hornby and I am very excited about the year ahead at HeadStart International School and my family’s new life in Thailand.
-I am from England and studied Geography at Loughborough University before completing my PGCE at St. Martin’s College in Ambleside, Cumbria.
+My name is James Hornby and I am very excited about the new school year ahead.
+Originally, I am from England and studied Geography at Loughborough University before completing my PGCE at St. Martin’s College in Ambleside, Cumbria and then an MA in Outdoor and Environmental Education Management at Liverpool John Moores University.
 I taught at schools in Leicester and Yorkshire for 9 years before the opportunity arose to teach at an international school in Cairo, Egypt.
-During my 2 years living and teaching in Egypt, I explored the desert and also developed a passion for the underwater world through scuba diving; while in Phuket I intend to spend as much of my free time as possible underwater in the Andaman Sea.
-Before arriving in Thailand, my last teaching post was in Vietnam where I worked at a large international school in Saigon for 9 years.
-Experience has taught me that it is very important to understand that individuals learn in different ways, enjoy different things and achieve differently and at different rates.
-By providing a safe yet challenging learning environment where the children are not afraid to ‘have a go’ and make mistakes, we can ensure that the children thrive and develop as learners.
-From what I have seen so far, this is very much the case at HeadStart.
-Outside of the classroom, apart from spending as much time as possible underwater, I enjoy distance running and rugby, support Liverpool FC and love exploring new places with my wife Nguyen and daughter Jessica.
-I am really looking forward to finding out more about the wonderful people, places and of course food of Thailand.
+During my time living and teaching in Egypt, I explored the desert and also developed a passion for the underwater world through scuba diving.
+Before relocating to Thailand, my previous teaching post was in Vietnam where I worked at a large international school in Saigon for 9 years.
+My experience in education has taught me that it is very important to understand that individuals learn in different ways, enjoy different things and achieve differently and at different rates.
+By providing a safe yet challenging learning environment where the children are not afraid to ‘have a go’ and make mistakes, we can ensure that the children thrive and develop as learners and individuals.
+Outside of the classroom, apart from spending as much time as possible underwater, I enjoy distance running and rugby, support Liverpool FC and love exploring new places with my wife Nguyen and daughter Jessica - who is incredibly excited about returning to school and seeing all her friends again.

 Reminder to be on Time for School